-- A handler of organic products, for example, a broker, packer, wholesaler or distributor.
+- A handler of organic products such as a broker, packer, wholesaler, or distributor

 USDA organic certification is an ongoing process that requires dedication.
 Getting certified means making a long-term commitment to the organic process and it can be time-consuming.

-For example, did you know that in order to become certified organic you must comply years in advance in some cases?
-It's true.
-National Organic Program standards state that organic crops must be grown on land that has been free from prohibited pesticides, herbicides, and synthetic fertilizers for three years proceeding growth.
+For example, did you know that to become certified organic you must comply years in advance in some cases?

 There are many other issues to think about as well.
 Becoming certified organic means considering your entire operational procedure, not just the end product.

 Current certification fees vary wildly depending on the organic certification agent you choose.
 Be sure each organic certification agent you're speaking with gives you a clear estimate of the fee structure before officially choosing an agent.
-There are also programs that can help you pay for the costs of getting certified, as shown below.
+There are also programs that can help you pay for the costs of getting certified.

 If you've taken the time and initiative to ensure that your processing or distribution process is truly organic, then the actual process of gaining certification is fairly straightforward.